ShahinurYeasmin/Otaku-Shop-BD/README.md

 step 3: Import the sql databse into the database

-step 4: Open the code in your code editor
+step 4: Copy the code files into xampp --> htdocs

 step 5: Open xampp and START MySQL and Apache server